Bumblefoot in Rabbits: Causes, Symptoms, and Effective Treatments – March 2025

 5. Arthritis and Abnormal Gait

-Old Rabbits have arthritis problems that usually cause impaired walking patterns that result in excessive foot pressure.
-The affected gait leads to bumblefoot because it generates footpad friction and irritation and possible injuries.
-Watching your rabbit’s movements enables an early detection of arthritis so you can take steps before the condition becomes more severe.
+Old Rabbits have arthritis problems that usually cause impaired walking patterns and excessive foot pressure.
+The affected gait leads to bumblefoot, generating footpad friction irritation and possible injuries.
+Watching your rabbit’s movements enables early detection of arthritis so you can take steps before the condition becomes more severe.

 Signs of Bumblefoot in Rabbits

-Proper early detection of foot infections in rabbits can help you to avoid severe medical complications.
-The main symptoms of bumblefoot in rabbits are:
+Proper early detection of signs of foot infections in rabbits can help you to avoid severe medical complications.
+The main symptoms of foot disease in rabbits are:

-- Discharge or Bleeding: Blood and other forms of discharge begin to appear when bumblefoot continues to grow more severe.
+• Discharge or Bleeding: Blood and other discharge forms appear when bumblefoot grows more severe.
 Foot infection marks itself by this symptom.

 Check out: Sore Hocks in Rabbits

-- Reluctance to Walk: Pain from bumblefoot leads many rabbits to stay immobile and slowly move their feet.
-Check for proper movement and limping behavior in your rabbit because delayed movement or limping may require additional investigation.
+• Reluctance to Walk: Pain from bumblefoot leads many rabbits to stay immobile and slowly move their feet.
+Check for proper movement and limping behaviour in your rabbit because delayed movement or limping may require additional investigation.

-- Loss of Appetite: The pain experienced by bumblefooted rabbits leads them to avoid food consumption.
-The refusal to eat and lethargic behavior of your rabbit should raise concerns about foot pain from bumblefoot.
+• Loss of Appetite: The pain experienced by bumblefoot rabbits leads them to avoid food consumption.
+Your rabbit’s refusal to eat and lethargic behaviour should raise concerns about foot pain from bumblefoot.

 Learn more about: Keeping Rabbits Indoors or Outdoors: Evaluating the Pros and Cons of Rabbit Houses